Minnesota wildfires maps: Evacuation areas, latest information

 The Jenkins Creek fire is just northwest of the Camp House fire.
 It started around 11 a.m. on May 12, 15 miles southeast of Hoyt Lakes, Minnesota.

-The fire has burned more than 20,000 acres as of Wednesday morning, according to the National Interagency Fire Center.
+The fire has burned more than 20,000 acres (20,593 acres) as of Wednesday morning, according to the National Interagency Fire Center.
 The fire is 0% contained.

 A couple of structures have been damaged or destroyed, but the sheriff said the fire remains too active to check and get further details.